Eskom September 2025 Load Shedding Schedule - Live Power Updates & Blackout Information

 Eskom provides the national schedule that most areas follow, but some municipalities like City of Cape Town and City Power (Johannesburg) implement their own schedules.
 Municipal schedules may differ in timing and duration from the standard Eskom schedule.

-Winter increases electricity demand significantly due to heating, lighting, and geyser usage.
-Cold weather can also affect power plant performance and reduce generation capacity.
-Additionally, planned maintenance at power stations often occurs during lower-demand seasons, but breakdowns can still happen during peak winter demand.
+Seasonal weather patterns affect electricity demand through heating, cooling, and varying daylight hours.
+Weather conditions can also impact power generation capacity.
+Additionally, planned maintenance at power stations often occurs during lower-demand seasons, but breakdowns can still happen during peak seasonal demand.

 🔧 Quick Reference Guide